Wat Phra SinghCurrently Open

 - Mon and kurts

 Love this?
-Explore the entire list of things to do in Chiang Mai before you plan your trip.
+Explore the entire list of places to visit in Chiang Mai before you plan your trip.

 Fancy a good night's sleep after a tiring day?
 Check out where to stay in Chiang Mai and book an accommodation of your choice.